+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Services we Provide

-Can a Skilled Worker Visa be extended in UK?
+Can I Extend My Skilled Worker Visa in the UK?

 The Skilled Worker Visa is the main immigration route for skilled workers who would like to live and work in the UK.
-A Skilled Worker Visa can be issued for up to 5 years.
+A Skilled Worker visa is granted for the length of the job stated on your Certificate of Sponsorship, up to a maximum of 5 years at a time.
+Once that period ends, you can apply to extend — there is no cap on the number of times you can extend, provided you continue to meet the eligibility requirements.

 However, eligible visa holders may be granted further leave to remain in the UK after the expiration of their permit, provided that they apply for an extension before the termination of their current immigration status.